sowjanyakake5/Data-Analysis-Porfolio-Projects/README.md

 * Analyzing different features uisng the pairplots.
 * Asking questions about data.

-### Data analysis of Economic timeseries data from FRED with Pandas:data from FRED
+### Data analysis of Economic timeseries data from FRED using Pandas: